sustechwifi/CS307proj/README.md

-In the designing period, we considered relationships between ship and city(Dock), as well as container and city(Stay) since the description of API-18(unloadItem) mentioned that this API **IMPLIES** that 「*the corresponding container is being unloaded to "Import City" of the item and the ship is currently docking at "Import City"*」.
+In the designing period, we considered relationships between ship and city(Dock), as well as container and city(Stay) since the description of API-18(unloadItem) mentioned that this API **IMPLIES** that 「*the corresponding container is being unloaded to "Import City" of the item and the ship is currently docking at `Import City`.
 Yet the time attributes revealing chronological event sequences are missing in the .csv file.
-Hence we can only let this relationship lies idle.
+Hence, we can only let this relationship lies idle.

 ### §Permission Granting